deckerweb/toolbar-extras/README.md

 * Non-Techie and Non-Coder Designer friendly :)
 * Clean and efficient code
 * Developer friendly - offering quite a few action hooks and filters for customization if needed
-* Fully internationalized and translateable - also tested/optimized for RTL languages
+* Fully internationalized and translatable - also tested/optimized for RTL languages
 * [▶️ **Video feature tour throughout the plugin**](https://www.youtube.com/watch?v=gu9Z5gW9vq0)
 * [▶️ **Video live demos, tutorials, Add-Ons and more**](https://toolbarextras.com/videos/)